 Tortellini with Basil Pesto, GrapeTomaotes and Green Beans

-Optional 1 cup (250 ml) heavy cream or half and half for creamy pesto sauce.
+- 1 cup (250 ml) heavy cream or half and half Optional.
 Follow directions in summary.

 Fill a stock pot with water and bring to a boil.
 Add at least one teaspoon of Kosher salt to the water and carefully taste.
 You want to taste the salt in the water.
 The lore is, the pasta water should taste like the sea.
 Sometimes I find that amount too salty. continue to add more salt until it is just right for your preference.

 Add the tortellini and cook according to the directions given with the pasta.
 While the tortellini cooks, occasionally stir the pot to prevent the tortellini from sticking together.